DavidDeanIntegrated/FinalProjectR/README.md

 ## Datasets and Variables

-IMPORTANT NOTE#1: The package is dependent on the dataset included in github repository.Object definitions are listed in sourcefile1.
+IMPORTANT NOTE#1: The package is dependent on the dataset included in github repository.
+Object definitions are listed in sourcefile1.